penaone/penaportfolio/README.md

 ## Description:
 This is a react Single Web Page Application that is my personal Professional Portfolio.
-It has alink to my resume, a number of web application links and a short biography.
+It has a link to my resume, a number of web application links and a short biography.

 ## Installation: